The Job and Container Specifications

 prepending each container spec’s vector, until it has no more ancestors or

-that doesn’t include the field.
+comes to a use that doesn’t include the field.

 layers